 It is your gift to make people feel looked after.
 So it’s crucial to make sure that if you’re a Caregiver brand that you give your customers the ultimate compassion, make them feel safe and that you and your team are there to serve and help them.

-Types of experiences for Caregiver’s can take on the persona of being pampered and looked after.
-Overall when they leave you they should feel thankful and blessed for their time with you.
+Types of experiences for Caregiver’s can take on the persona of being pampered, educated and looked after.
+Overall when customers leave you, they should feel thankful and blessed for their time with you.
+Appropriate experiences depending on the sophistication of your customers range from nurturing to coaching, mentoring and even community building for the most sophisticated customers.

-Being an Innocent archetype means your optimistic, pure, genuine, loyal and somewhat gentle.
+Being an Innocent archetype means you’re optimistic, pure, genuine, loyal and somewhat gentle.

 At times your accepting and trusting nature can sometimes mislead you.
 However, you show us that by seeing the bright and optimistic side of things really does bring out the best in everyone.